-Kingston Ceramics Studio offers ongoing weekly ceramics classes for adults.
-There are three levels of classes to choose from; Beginner's Only, Open Level, and Intermediate & Advanced Topics.
+Kingston Ceramics Studio offers ongoing weekly ceramics classes for adults and kids.
 Each class starts with a demonstration based on the level of the students participating.
 Individual assistance is offered to each student in every class, along with enough time to practice and clean up thoroughly.

-Classes are ongoing weekly (except holidays), there are no sessions or fixed start or end dates
+Most classes meet weekly on an ongoing basis, there are no sessions or fixed start or end dates

 Adult classes are $35 each, and if there is room available a student may sign up at any point before class starts

 Classes are SUPER flexible, buy one at a time as you go, or in multiples and schedule ahead

-Tools are $13 if purchased at the studio.
+Tools are just under $25 if purchased at the studio.
 Bring an apron (if you like) and a towel

 Firing fees are based on volume starting at $4/piece